FBruzzesi/anyschema/docs/user-guide/getting-started.md

 ## Basic Usage

-`anyschema` accepts specifications in multiple formats including Pydantic models, SQLAlchemy tables, TypedDict, dataclasses, attrs classes, and plain Python dicts (and more to come, see [anyschema#11](https://github.com/FBruzzesi/anyschema/issues/11)).
+`anyschema` accepts specifications in multiple formats including Pydantic models, Marshmallow schemas, SQLAlchemy tables, TypedDict, dataclasses, attrs classes, and plain Python dicts (and more to come, see [anyschema#11](https://github.com/FBruzzesi/anyschema/issues/11)).

 Let's explore each approach and when to use it.